shailendrakumaromkar/XBorgTestAssignment/README.md

 ## Submission Documentation...

-I will be honest here, I didn't got opportunity to work or write tests in Nest JS using Monorepo,
+I will be honest here, I didn't get opportunity to work or write tests in Nest JS using Monorepo,
-I could have used chatgpt, github co-pilot in writing and submitting this assignment, but that's not correct way.
+I could have used Chatgpt, Github Copilot in writing and submitting this assignment, but that's not the correct way.

 But I am very strong in API testing, especially in e2e testing

-Below are some of the test cases in each category, there are scope of more test cases as well to cover-
+Below are some of the test cases in each category, there is scope for more test cases as well to cover-

 **Unit Tests**: mocking all below cases
 `user.service.ts` : Test the logic of UserService in isolation, mocking dependencies, no DB involved.